Launched at WWDC 2016 in San Francisco, the new iOS 10 beta for developers comes with a lot of improvements.

 1. Siri gets smarter and more open

 Apple is releasing Siri to third-party developers by making the SDK available to them.
-This means app developers are now able to create commands that enable Siri interact with their app.
+This means app developers are now able to create commands that enable Siri to interact with their app.

-"Now you'll be able to tell Siri send a WeChat," said Craig Federighi, referring to one of the biggest chat applications.
+"Now you'll be able to tell Siri to send a WeChat," said Craig Federighi, referring to one of the biggest chat applications.
 Federighi mentioned Siri will also work with apps like Slack, WhatsApp, Uber and Lyft.